What Is Cloudflare, And Why Did Its Outage Take Down X, ChatGPT, And Parts Of The Web?

 Add us onAdd us on Google

-An outage at Cloudflare Inc. (NET) on Tuesday disrupted several parts of the internet, including social media platform X as well as OpenAI’s ChatGPT, among others.
+Cloudflare Inc. (NET) announced on Tuesday that it has implemented a fix for an outage that is believed to have disrupted several parts of the internet, including social media platform X as well as OpenAI’s ChatGPT, among others.

-Cloudflare shares were down by more than 3% in Tuesday’s pre-market trade.
+Cloudflare shares were down by nearly 3% in Tuesday morning's trade.
 Retail sentiment on Stocktwits around the company trended in the ‘bearish’ territory at the time of writing.

 What Is Cloudflare?